 Tell him what you don’t like about his behavior.
 Tell him how it affects you and what would be a better choice.
-State this in a firm but kind way and do not waiver from it.
-You may pay a price, but it will be temporary.
+State this firmly and thoughtfully, and do not waiver from it.
+You may pay the price, but it will be temporary.

-Your example is important to hold up, if not for yourself, for any children in your home.
+Your example is vital to hold up, if not for yourself, but for any children in your home.

 5. Model What You Want to See Him Do